mad-lab-fau/mad-gui/docs/troubleshooting.rst

 The plugin I created does not show up in the GUI
 ************************************************
-Please make sure that your plugin inherits from one of `BaseImporter`, `BaseAlgorithm`, or `BaseExporter`, as we describe in in our section :ref:`other systems`.
+Please make sure that your plugin inherits from one of `BaseImporter`, `BaseAlgorithm`, or `BaseExporter`, as we describe it in our section :ref:`other systems`.
 Additionally, you should make sure to pass your plugin to the `start_gui` function, which is also described in the part of :ref:`other systems`.